purushartha01/MusicStreamingWebsite/README.md

 This repository contains the source code and related files for the project: Music Streaming Website.
  To view the project, please click on this link: https://replit.com/@Purushartha-Sin/MusicStreamingWebsite-1#index.js.
- For best performance, please view on full sceen mode/ desktop mode.
+ For best performance, please run on full sceen mode/ desktop mode.

-The project will allow users to Login/Signup onto the Platform.
-The Signup process will include the authentication/authorization by the server.
-On Successful Login the user will be redirected to home page of the platform and from there the control is in the hands of the user.
-The options are user profile, browsing the song list of the platform, uploading personal playlist, logout.
+The project allows users to Login/Signup onto the Platform.
+The Signup process includes the authentication/authorization by the server.
+On Successful Login the user is redirected to home page of the platform and from there the control is in the hands of the user.
+Some options are browsing the song list of the platform, uploading personal playlist, logout among others.

 The following modules are in this repo:
 1. Database- It contains the database schema file and the models for each document in the MongoDB cluster.